 Start gas operation by pressing the LPG flame symbol.
-The LPG symbol is activated and changes colour to green.
+The LPG symbol is activated and changes

-The settings are now complete and the boiler will work at the set temperature.
+The settings are now complete and the boiler will work at the

 To switch off gas operation, press the LPG flame symbol.
 It will now change to blue.